Abstract Art Flower Painting Lesson

 Materials Needed

-• Paintbrushes - 1 flat paintbrush for painting the background squares, and 1 or 2 small round paintbrushes for painting in the details.
-I am personally a fan of the inexpensive Loew Cornell American Painter Brushes.
+- Paintbrushes - 1 flat paintbrush for painting the background squares, and 1 or 2 small round paintbrushes for painting in the details.
+I am personally a fan of the inexpensive Maestro Series XV Paint Brush Set.

 Before we get started, you might find it useful to see a quick visual overview of the process.
 Click here or click on the image to the right to view a larger version.
 Then come back here and read through the step by step instructions to create your own abstract art flower painting!